pydantic/pydantic/docs/usage/postponed_annotations.md

 #> a=[1, 2, 3] b='ok'
 ```

-Internally, *pydantic*  will call a method similar to `typing.get_type_hints` to resolve annotations.
+Internally, Pydantic  will call a method similar to `typing.get_type_hints` to resolve annotations.

 In cases where the referenced type is not yet defined, `ForwardRef` can be used (although referencing the
 type directly or by its string is a simpler solution in the case of